-Appendix A17.1: Noise and Vibration Terminology
+Appendix A15.1: Noise and Vibration Terminology

-1 Introduction
+1.1 Introduction

-- 1.1 This appendix provides definitions of some of the terms used in Chapter 17 (Noise and Vibration) to aid understanding. - The sound wave travelling through the air is a regular disturbance in ambient atmospheric pressure.
+- 1.1.1 This appendix provides definitions of some of the terms used in Chapter 15 (Noise and Vibration) to aid understanding. - 1.1.2 Sound waves travelling through the air are regular disturbances in ambient atmospheric pressure.
 These pressure fluctuations, when of frequencies within the audible range, are detected by the human ear which passes nerve responses to the brain, producing the sensation of hearing.
-Noise has been defined in a variety of ways and is very much dependant on factors such as the listener's attitude to the source of the sound and their environment, but is essentially any sound that is unwanted by the recipient. - 1.3 The human ear is sensitive to a wide range of sound levels; the sound pressure level of the threshold of pain is over a million times that of the quietest audible sound.
-In order to reduce the relative magnitude of the numbers involved, a logarithmic scale of decibels (dB) based on a reference level of the lowest audible sound is used. - Also, the response of the human ear is not constant over all frequencies.
+Noise has been defined in a variety of ways and is very much dependant on factors such as the listener's attitude to the source of the sound and their environment but is essentially any sound that is unwanted by the recipient. - 1.1.3 The human ear is sensitive to a wide range of sound levels; the sound pressure level of the threshold of pain is over a million times that of the quietest audible sound.
+In order to reduce the relative magnitude of the numbers involved, a logarithmic scale of decibels (dB) based on a reference level of the lowest audible sound is used. - 1.1.4 Also, the response of the human ear is not constant over all frequencies.
 It is therefore usual to weight the measured frequency to approximate human response.
 This is achieved by using filters to vary the contribution of different frequencies to the measured level.
 The A-weighting is the most commonly used and has been shown to correlate closely to the non-linear and subjective response of humans to sound.

-2 Glossary of Terms
+1.2 Glossary of Terms

+Noise: Unwanted Sound.

+Vibration: Vibration is the periodic or repetitive back-and-forth motion of a particle when its equilibrium position has been disturbed.

-- 2.1 Noise Unwanted Sound - 2.2 Ambient Noise Totally encompassing sound in a given situation at a given time usually composed of sound from many sources near and far. - 2.3 Background Noise Background noise is normally defined as the A-weighted sound pressure level of the residual noise at the assessment position that is exceeded for 90% of a given time interval, T, measured using a fast time weighting, F, and quoted to the nearest whole number. - 2.4 Decibel The range of audible sound pressures is approximately 2 x 10-5 Pascals (Pa) to 200Pa.
-Using dB notation presents this range in a manageable range, 0dB to 140dB. - 2.5 Sound Pressure Level The sound pressure level (Lp or SPL) is the instantaneous acoustic pressure and is measured in dB.
+Ambient Noise: Totally encompassing sound in a given situation at a given time usually composed of sound from many sources near and far.

+Background Noise: Background noise is normally defined as the A-weighted sound pressure level of the residual noise at the assessment position that is exceeded for 90% of a given time interval, T (seconds), measured using a fast time weighting, F, and quoted to the nearest whole number.

+Decibel: The range of audible sound pressures is approximately 2×10^{-5} pascals (Pa) to 200Pa.
+Using decibel (dB) notation presents this range in a manageable range, 0dB to 140dB.

+Sound Pressure Level: The sound pressure level (L_p or SPL) is the instantaneous acoustic pressure and is measured in dB.
 Since the ear is sensitive to variations in pressure, rather than source power or intensity the measurement of this parameter gives an indication of the impact on people.
-The Lp is defined as:
+The L_p is defined as:

+A9 Dualling Programme: Pass of Birnam to Tay Crossing DMRB Stage 3 Environmental Impact Assessment Report Appendix A15.1: Noise and Vibration Terminology

-$$L_p = 20 \times \log{10} \left(\frac{p}{p_0} \right)$$
+$$L_p = 20 \times log{10} \left(\frac{p}{p_0}\right)$$